This PDF is the current document as it appeared on Public Inspection on 03/10/2014 at 08:45 am.

 In applying this policy, PBGC assumes that each premium payment is made seven calendar days before it is actually made.
 All other rules are then applied as usual.
 If the result of this procedure is that no penalty would arise, then any penalty assessed on the basis of the actual payment dates is waived.

-PBGC proposes to codify this policy in the premium payment regulation.
+PBGC is codifying this policy in the premium payment regulation.

 Variable-Rate Premium Cap